sirblazerx/Drone-Assignment/README.md

 - Pillow

 ## Steps to install the dependencies
-1. Clone the repository.
+1. Clone the repository
-2. Go to the install folder, select the folder based on your operating system, and run the install executable command file.
-The command file should be able to download all the dependencies and put them in the correct directory in your machine.
-(If it does not work, please proceed to alternative step 2)
+2. In the install folder, select the folder based on your operating system.
+Execute the install.bat file.
-3. Connect Tello Drone via wifi connection
+3. Connect Tello Drone via Wifi connection
-4. Go back to the root folder and run “python main.py”.
+4. Back to root folder and execute the command “python main.py”

+If the above steps do not work, the Alternative Steps:

+1. Clone the repository
-Alternative Step 2: If you’re using Windows x64, download all the dependencies [here](https://drive.google.com/file/d/1AbLtbysuR9R_5IfxMQPts3G8F1mCFCv0/view?usp=sharing).
-Extract it to [YOUR_PYTHON_2.7_PATH]/Lib/site-packages folder.
+2. For Windows x64, download all the dependencies [here](https://drive.google.com/file/d/1CXXZegrHmC182arBraIqEr-mNd66mmQk/view).
+3. Extract the downloaded zip file in Step 2 to [YOUR_PYTHON_2.7_PATH]/Lib/site-packages folder.
+4. Connect Tello Drone via Wifi connection
+5. Back to root folder and execute the command “python main.py”

 ## Steps to run the application:
 - Step 1 - Install the dependencies